 - Properly use the safety seat straps, harnesses and clips to ensure your child’s safety.

 - Read the instructions.
 This simple step can help you avoid many costly and devastating mistakes.

-The choice of car seat is an imperative for the safety of your child.
+The choice of car seat is imperative for the safety of your child.
 It’s important to do your research and ensure the seat you choose will support and, protect your child in the event of an accident.
-A well installed car seat can set the stage for many years of safe travelling.
+A well-installed car seat can set the stage for many years of safe traveling.